Provinces of the Philippines

-The provinces are grouped into seventeen regions based on geographical, cultural, and ethnological characteristics.
-Thirteen of these regions are numerically designated from north to south, while the National Capital Region, the Cordillera Administrative Region, the Southwestern Tagalog Region, and the Bangsamoro Autonomous Region in Muslim Mindanao are only designated by acronyms.
+The provinces are grouped into 18 regions based on geographical, cultural, and ethnological characteristics.
+Thirteen of these regions are numerically designated from north to south, while the National Capital Region, the Cordillera Administrative Region, the Southwestern Tagalog Region (Mimaropa), the Negros Island Region, and the Bangsamoro Autonomous Region in Muslim Mindanao are only designated by acronyms.

-Each province is a member of the League of Provinces of the Philippines, an organization which aims to address issues affecting provincial and metropolitan government administrations.
+Each province is a member of the League of Provinces of the Philippines, an organization that aims to address issues affecting provincial and metropolitan government administrations.

 Government

 A provincial government is autonomous of other provinces within the republic.
 Each province is governed by two main elected branches of the government: executive and legislative.
 Judicial affairs are separated from provincial governance and are administered by the Supreme Court of the Philippines.
 Each province has at least one branch of a Regional Trial Court.

 Executive

 The provincial governor is chief executive and head of each province.
-Elected to a term of three years and limited to three consecutive terms, he or she appoints the directors of each provincial department which include the office of administration, engineering office, information office, legal office, and treasury office.
+Provincial governors are elected to a term of three years and limited to three consecutive terms and appoint the directors of each provincial department which include the office of administration, engineering office, information office, legal office, and treasury office.